keithgee/Re-Resolver/README.md

 ### Hardware requirements

-- Any iPhone, iPad, or iPod touch running a version of iOS from iOS 10 through iOS 12
+- Any iPhone, iPad, or iPod touch running a version of iOS from iOS 10 through iOS 13
+- You can also build the app to run on MacOS Catalina, but this is not a supported configuration due to UI/UX issues.

 ## Disclaimer